VISIONAI/vmx-release-manager/README.md

     cd vmx-release-manager
     ./start.sh

-This will start two Docker containers called `nginx-files`, `nginx-files-http` and `nginx-files-generator`. `nginx-files` serves the files from `/www` using the nginx configuration inside `fancyfiles.conf`, but it serves the content on port 5000 which is only available to 127.0.0.1, and not the outside world.
+This will start three Docker containers called `nginx-files`, `nginx-files-http` and `nginx-files-generator`. `nginx-files` serves the files from `/www` using the nginx configuration inside `fancyfiles.conf`, but it serves the content on port 5000 which is only available to 127.0.0.1, and not the outside world.
+Currently we serve files.vision.ai over http in addition to https, but will likely be removed in the future.

+The `nginx-files-generator` container will periodically regenerate the .json files and directlry listing content files.
+Just take a look at `looper.sh` if you want to see how the json generation bit works.

 #### vision.ai SSL installation